YouTube Transcript Scraper - JSON, SRT, VTT, RAG avatar

 Share

-YouTube Transcript API for developers and AI pipelines
+YouTube Transcript Scraper & API for developers and AI pipelines

-YouTube Transcript API for developers and AI pipelines — extract transcripts and subtitles as JSON, text, SRT, VTT, or RAG chunks with timestamps, in bulk, across 100+ languages, with no API key.
+YouTube transcript scraper and transcript API for developers and AI pipelines — extract transcripts and subtitles as JSON, text, SRT, VTT, or RAG chunks with timestamps, in bulk, across 100+ languages, with no API key.

 Built for developers and AI builders who need YouTube captions at scale: feed an LLM, build a RAG pipeline, summarize videos, translate, search, or repurpose content.